bibekanandadatta/JHU-Dissertation-Template/README.md

 - The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset as it offers consistent typesetting between the text and math environments.

-- The font size for the main text of the document is set to 12 pt and is overall double-spaced (library requirement).
+- The font size for the main text of the document is set to 12 pt and is overall double-spaced (the latter is a library requirement).

 - The title page is single-spaced and items were positioned within the page following library guidelines.

 - All the texts in the preface chapters and the main text chapters are double-spaced.
   - You can define local environments in optional preface chapters (acknowledgement, dedication, epigraph, etc.) which have different styles and spacing.

+- The document is formatted to have **three** levels of paragraph-style environments (section, subsection, subsubsection) for writing the thesis.

+- The table of contents (TOC) shows only **two** levels (section and subsection) below the chapter level by default.

 - For different text environments and their headings, relative font sizes are used as given below.
 Learn about [LaTeX font size here](https://www.overleaf.com/learn/latex/Questions/How_do_I_adjust_the_font_size%3F).
   - For the thesis title and chapter label and title, I used `\Large\bfseries\MakeUppercase` (**boldface 17.28 pt**).